php-fig/fig-standards/proposed/psr-1-coding-style-guide/0600-variable-and-property-assignment.md

 Array Assignment
 ----------------

-Array assignemnts may be split across subsequent lines; they should be indented once per array, and should be aligned on the `=>` double arrow.
+Array assignments may be split across subsequent lines; they should be indented once per array, and should be aligned on the `=>` double arrow.
 The last value in each array should have a trailing comma; this is valid syntax and reduces the chance of syntax violations when adding new elements.

     $an_array = [
         'foo'      => 'bar',